rsyslog/rsyslog/source/configuration/cryprov_gcry.rst

 -  **cry.key** <encryption key>
    TESTING AID, NOT FOR PRODUCTION USE.
 This uses the KEY specified inside rsyslog.conf.
 This is the actual key, and as such this mode is highly insecure.
-However, it can be useful for intial testing steps.
+However, it can be useful for initial testing steps.
    This option may be removed in the future.

 -  **cry.keyfile** <filename>